luvitrocks/utopia/README.md

 ### Mount middleware

-The `.use()` method also takes an optional path string that is matched against the beginning of the incoming request URL.
+The `:use()` method also takes an optional path string that is matched against the beginning of the incoming request URL.
 This allows for basic routing:

 ```lua